DonneesdeL/DonneesdeL/README.md

 # Hi there, I'm L 👋

-I'm a passionate data practitioner with a focus on NLP, Deep Learning, and Machine Learning, located in the Philippines.<br> I'm excited to share my journey and accomplishments in the world of AI and machine learning.
+I'm a passionate data practitioner with a focus on **NLP, Deep Learning, and Machine Learning**.<br> I'm excited to share my journey and accomplishments in the world of AI and machine learning.

 ## 🔥 Recent Achievement: Promotion to Natural Language Processing Engineer